Leave this site

 Tattoos are very common; all tattoos that are reviewed to check appropriateness.
 Images that are grotesque, violent, have a strong religious or political connection or would undermine the dignity and authority of your role would not be acceptable.

 Applicants will have their financial status checked.
-These checks are carried out because police officers have access to privileged information, which may make them vulnerable to corruption.
+These checks are carried out because PCSOs have access to privileged information, which may make them vulnerable to corruption.
 Applicants with who have had County Court judgements or may be on a Debt recovery plan will be assessed on a case by case basis.
 If you have any concerns please ask before applying for more information.

 To ensure you are fit enough for the role, you will undertake a fitness test.
 We are looking for no more than the minimum standard needed to enable you to work effectively as a PCSO.
 You will be given help to improve your fitness and if you prepare yourself properly, there is no reason for you to fail.
 You will need to complete personal safety training (PST) every year.
 It is your responsibility to keep yourself fit at all times.